schilkp/Tonbandgeraet/README.md

 by running `mdbook build` in `docs/`.
 The latest version of the documentation can also be viewed online [here](https://schilk.co/Tonbandgeraet/docs/index.html).

 ## Trace Converter + Viewing
-The trace converter is written in rust, can be found [here](https://github.com/schilkp/Tonbandgeraet/tree/main/tools).
+The trace converter, which is written in rust, can be found [here](https://github.com/schilkp/Tonbandgeraet/tree/main/tools).
 For convenience, there is also a WASM version with web frontend, which runs in the browser and can be found [here](https://schilk.co/Tonbandgeraet/).

 ## Licensing